-All courses in which a student fails to earn a passing grade (as defined in the course syllabus) must be repeated and successfully completed in compliance with course prerequisite requirements and in order to graduate.
+All courses in which a student fails to earn a passing grade (as defined in the course syllabus) must be repeated and successfully completed in compliance with course prerequisite requirements and to graduate.

-All courses from which a student has withdrawn (whether with a "W" or "WF" grade) must be repeated and successfully completed in compliance with course prerequisite requirements and in order to graduate.
+All courses from which a student has withdrawn (whether with a "W" or "WF" grade) must be repeated and successfully completed in compliance with course prerequisite requirements and to graduate.

 If a higher grade is earned in the repeated course, it will be used to compute the CGPA.
-Repeated courses will be included in the calculation for credit hours earned/attempted for satisfactory progress.
-All final grades are reflected on the official transcript; repeated courses are designated by with an asterisk.
+Repeated courses will be included in the calculation for credit hours earned/attempted for satisfactory academic progress.
+All final grades are reflected on the official transcript; repeated courses are designated by an asterisk.

 Students who need to repeat a course must meet with the Registrar regarding scheduling.
 It is the responsibility of the student to meet with a financial aid officer to determine if any additional assistance is available to pay any additional tuition and fees associated with repeating a course.
 A student who fails a course must repeat that course at the next available opportunity, subject to space limitations.
-Likewise, a student who withdrew from a course must repeat that course as soon as possible after re-entry.
-Failing or withdrawing from a course and the subsequent required repeat may interrupt the student's enrollment, delay the student's expected graduation date, negatively impact financial aid eligibility and/or impact the student's satisfactory academic progress status.
+A student who withdraws from a course must repeat that course as soon as possible after re-entry.
+Failing or withdrawing from a course and the subsequent required repeat of the course may interrupt the student's enrollment, delay the student's expected graduation date, negatively impact financial aid eligibility and/or impact the student's satisfactory academic progress status.
+Students who are required to repeat a Fortis College Catalog 2022-2023 Page 36 course due to failure or withdrawal may be required to delay repeating the required course if the required course is not immediately available.